yoav-ayalon/Powerlytics/README.md

-# Powerlytics - Phase 1: Data Processing Foundation
+# Powerlytics - Phase 2: Complete Data Processing and Aggregation System

-A modular electricity consumption data analysis project that processes smart meter CSV files and prepares clean datasets for analysis.
+A comprehensive electricity consumption data analysis project that processes smart meter CSV files and provides multi-level aggregated datasets for analysis and visualization.

 ## Project Overview

-Powerlytics is designed to analyze household electricity consumption data from smart meters.
-Phase 1 establishes the foundation by implementing data loading and cleaning capabilities with a clean, modular architecture.
+Powerlytics analyzes household electricity consumption data from smart meters with a structured, automated, and scalable approach.
+The system's architecture allows seamless exploration of electricity consumption patterns at different time resolutions — from 15-minute readings up to yearly and seasonal trends.

+**Phase 2** implements a complete aggregation framework that automatically computes all time-based summaries when the program runs, providing immediate access to multi-level analysis datasets.

 ## Project Structure